Skip to main content

 • See your doctor if your vomiting lasts for more than 48 hours and is not improving.

 • Avoid a lack of fluid in your body and signs of dehydration: drink little and often to replace any fluid you have lost.
+Drinking small amounts regularly is easier to keep down.
 Consider using rehydration drinks, such as Dioralyte®.

-• If eating food makes you feel sick then it is fine if you want to try avoiding solid food, but you may find that a small amount of plain food doesn't worsen your symptoms.
+• If eating food makes you feel nauseated then it is fine if you want to try avoiding solid food, but you may find that eating small amounts of plain food makes you feel a little better.
+Avoid strong smelling foods, which can make nausea worse.

 • If you have motion (travel) sickness and you do not have access to medicines: